-We have audited the accompanying combined financial statements of Community Foundation of Greater Fort Wayne Inc. and Affiliated Supporting Organizations (a nonprofit organization), which comprise the combined statement of financial position as of December 31, 2021 and 2020, and the related combined statements of activities and changes in net assets, combined functional expenses, and combined cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying combined financial statements of Community Foundation of Greater Fort Wayne Inc. and Affiliated Supporting Organizations (a nonprofit organization), which comprise the combined statement of financial position as of December 31, 2022 and 2021, and the related combined statements of activities and changes in net assets, combined functional expenses, and combined cash flows for the years then ended, and the related notes to the combined financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Community Foundation of Greater Fort Wayne Inc. and Affiliated Supporting Organizations as of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Community Foundation of Greater Fort Wayne Inc. and Affiliated Supporting Organizations as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.